(Names changed to protect identities)

 Situation 3: Puja and Akhil have been married for seven years now, and have gladly overcome the ‘itch’, as she says.
 There are ups and downs but they’ve been going strong through it all.
 The fact that Akhil is a loving father to their 2-year-old son makes him all the more attractive to Puja.
 That she’s been deprived of paternal affection since she was a toddler probably has a major role to play in this.

-Read on to know, how parents’ sexual behaviour influences the child.
+Related reading: How parents’ sexual behaviour influences the child

 And such is the story for many women out there, opines Atman Parmar, drawing parallels from her experience as a Homoeopath, Hypnotherapist and Healing Consultant.
 Like Anjali, Nivedita and Puja, many women have things going great for them.
 “But there’s always a benchmark – be it positive or negative – and a comparison checklist that is being ticked off mentally.
 Believe it or not, our fathers influence the husbands we choose,” she says.